c-healey/tip-calculator/README.md

 ## Usage example

-Enter the amount of your bill, adjust the tip percent to see the  total amount due.
+- Enter the amount of your bill, adjust the tip percent to see the  total amount due.
-If dining with friends and you want to split the bill, slide the 'Split' slider your parties number. each share of the bill and tip is calculated and shown.
+- If dining with friends and you want to split the bill, slide the 'Split' slider to your parties number.
+Each share of the bill and tip is calculated and shown.

 ## Development setup